sibaku/sibaku.github.io/liascript_courses/dotProductApplications/dotProductApplications.md

 **Applications**

 - Checking, how close one viewing direction is to another one

+  - Calculate the angle or cosine and test, whether the value is smaller/larger than some threshold

 - Compute $\cos$ terms in lighting calculations, such as Phong shading

+  - The cosine often appears in lighting, as it represents the portion of light arriving at a surface with a normal from some direction

 - As this is a very basic property, it is used in many of the following operations as well
 </div>